opentok/opentok-reconnection/README.md

 2. A developer preview API key and secret would then be provided to your given contact email.
-You will use this API key with your choice of an OpenTok client-side SDK and a server-side SDK.
+You will use this API key with your choice of an OpenTok client-side SDK and a [server-side SDK](https://tokbox.com/developer/sdks/server/).

-3. Select your choice of an OpenTok client-side SDK from the available Android, iOS and JS options.
-For the purposes of this developer preview, you will need to use one of the developer preview versions of the client-side SDK provided below:
+3. For the purposes of this developer preview, you will need to use one of the developer preview versions of the client-side SDK provided below:
   * Android SDK: https://mobile-meet.tokbox.com/latest?product=otkit-android-sdk&redirect=1
   * iOS SDK: https://mobile-meet.tokbox.com/latest?product=otkit-ios-sdk&redirect=1
   * JS SDK: https://preview.tokbox.com/v2/js/opentok.js

 4. Select your choice of an OpenTok server-side SDK from https://tokbox.com/developer/sdks/server/.
-Once you have selected a language for the server-side SDK, you will need to configure it to point to our Developer Preview server environment
+Once you have selected a language for the server-side SDK and host it on your web server, you will need to configure it to point to our preview environment.
+To do so, you will provide an extra parameter, the `apiUrl`, when initializing the OpenTok object with the server-side SDK.
+Set the `apiUrl` to https://anvil-tbdev.opentok.com.
-	* Node.js:
+	* Node.js
+    ```javascript
+    var OpenTok = require('opentok'),
+    opentok = new OpenTok(apiKey, apiSecret, 'https://anvil-tbdev.opentok.com');
+    ```
-	* Java:
+	* Java
   * PHP:
   * Python:
   * Ruby: